-D. Terms in the standard form of only one party.
+C. Standard terms in the record of only one party.

-Consider two cases to which §2-207 applies:
+Consider two cases to which \$2-207 applies:

-First, after negotiations, Seller sends an offer in a

-standard form record which contains an arbitration clause.
-Buyer accepts in a record which is not a standard form.
-Later, Seller initiates arbitration under the term in its offer.
-There is a contract under \$2-203(a).
-Whether the arbitration clause is part of the agreement (the "first shot") is determined under \$2-207(a).
-Since the arbitration term in the seller's form varies from the buyer's proposal, the arbitration clause is not included unless the buyer expressly agreed to it.
-2-207(a)3.
+First, after negotiations, Seller sends an offer in a record which contains a standard term arbitration clause.
+Buyer accepts in a record which contains no standard terms.
+Later, Seller initiates arbitration under a standard term in its offer.
+There is a contract under $\S2-203(a)$.
+Whether the arbitration clause is part of the agreement (the "first shot") is determined under $\S2-207(a)$.

 Second, after negotiations, Buyer sends an offer in a record which contains no standard terms.
-Seller makes a definite acceptance in a standard form record which contains a term [probably a standard term] excluding any liability for consequential damages and another of which states a method of payment.
+Seller makes a definite acceptance in a record which contains standard terms, one of which excludes any liability for consequential damages and another of which states a method of payment.
 The goods, which Seller shipped and Buyer accepted, are unmerchantable and Buyer suffers consequential damages.
-There is a contract under §2-205(a)(1).
-Whether the exclusion clause is part of the contract (the "last shot") is again determined under §2-207(a)(3).
-Here the buyer's conduct in accepting the goods without objection apparently agrees to the standard term but that term is not included unless expressly agreed to.
+There is a contract under \$2-205(a)(1).
+Whether the exclusion clause is part of the contract (the "last shot") is again determined under \$2-207(a).
+Here the buyer's conduct in accepting the goods without objection apparently agrees to the standard term but that terms is not included unless \$2-206(a) is satisfied.

 Note in both cases the party against whom the standard term was asserted had, by conduct, apparently agreed to the term.
-But unless that assent is of the quality required in \$2-207(a)(3), the standard term is not part of the contract.
+But unless that assent is of the quality required in \$2-207(a), the standard term is not part of the contract.

-E. Varying terms in standard form records of both parties.

-In transactions at a distance where the standard form records of both parties contain standard terms, the risk of unfair surprise and strategic advantage is probably the highest.
+C. Standard terms in records of both parties.
+In transactions at a distance where the records of both parties contain standard terms, the risk of unfair surprise and strategic advantage is probably the highest.
 The agents who handle these transactions rarely take the opportunity to review the forms and this reality is well understood by all.
 Thus, both parties can include advantageous standard terms and know that the other party won't read it and will probably manifest a blanket assent to all terms without objection.